clintharris/IDBSideSync/README.md

 openreq.onupgradeneeded = (event) => {
   const db = event.target.result;

-  // 👉 Note that IDBSideSync does NOT support object stores with the autoIncrement option.
+  // ⛔️ Note that IDBSideSync does NOT support object stores with the autoIncrement option.
 This
   //  is because if IndexedDB were allowed to auto-assign the "keys" for objects, there would be
+  // no guarantee of uniqueness.
+  //
+  // ⛔️ Also, IDBSideSync doesn't currently support "nested" keyPath values (e.g., `keyPath: 'foo.bar'`).
-  // no guarantee of uniqueness. const todosStore = db.createObjectStore('todos', { keyPath: 'id' });
+  const todosStore = db.createObjectStore('todos', { keyPath: 'id' });

   // Give IDBSideSync a chance to create its own object stores and indices.